Scipiuus/sdd/README.md

 S.D.D is licensed under the GNU General Public License. take a look at the [LICENSE](LICENSE) for more information.

 > [!NOTE]
 > _This tool was created for training and study purposes in Python and is not intended for professional use.
-Feel free to contribute and suggest any improvment._
+Feel free to contribute and suggest any improvement._